ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The "Activity Log / Read" policy should be given to every roles having access to the Back Office, at least with the "Only own log" owner limitation, to allow them to use the "Recent activity" block in the default dashboard or their custom dashboard.
-This policy is also required by user having a profile to properly view their own.
+This policy is also required by user having a profile to view this profile with its activity log.

 !!! caution